unique379r/strspy/README.md

 ## Note

-One may encounter with a bug that using wrapper (`STRspy_run_v1.0.sh`), STRspy parallel version may not able to communicate properly with "gnu parallel" and exit the workfow without mapping or further steps of the analysis.
+One may encounter with a bug that using wrapper (`STRspy_run_v1.0.sh`), STRspy parallel version may not able to communicate properly with "gnu parallel" and exit the workflow without mapping or further steps of the analysis.
 Solution to this, the user may either run the script directly from scripts/STRspy_v1.0.sh in the STRspy dir or modify the STRspy_run_v1.0.sh script and allow the nested loop version of the workflow, but bear in mind that this is a little slower than the parallel version.

 ## Evaluation